Mindfulness for Life

 A little bit about me

 I attended my first retreat with Nobel Peace Prize nominee, scholar and Zen Master Thich Nhat Hanh (Thay) when I was ten years old.
-Since then, I've been interested in the translation of mindfulness practices into daily life.
-I am currently pursuing a PhD researching the potential application of mindfulness in healthcare settings and teaching as an instructor at the University of Toronto's Applied Mindfulness and Meditation Certificate program.
-I spent a year as the international program coordinator for Wake Up Schools, an initiative founded by Thay to bring mindfulness into education.
-If you want to know more about me check out my bio here!
+Since then, I have been interested in the translation of mindfulness practices into daily life.
+I am currently pursuing a PhD at the Institute of Medical Science (IMS) in the Faculty of Medicine at the University of Toronto, researching the potential application of mindfulness in healthcare.
+I am also part of the Mindfulness Project Team at the Hospital for Sick Children, which acts as an interdisciplinary hub for mindfulness initiatives across the hospital.
+I teach as an instructor in the University of Toronto's Applied Mindfulness and Meditation Certificate program.
+I spent a year as the international program coordinator for Wake Up Schools, an initiative founded by Thay to bring mindfulness into education and am a certified teacher in Search Inside Yourself, a program that brings together mindfulness, neuroscience and emotional intelligence developed at Google.
+If you want to know more about me check out my full bio here!

 Try out a mindfulness practice at the end of each post!

 At the bottom of each blog post I have included a mindfulness practice that relates to the content shared in the post.
-These practices come from a variety of sources, the main one being the tradition of Engaged Mindfulness, founded by my teacher, Nobel Peace Prize nominee, scholar and Zen Master Thich Nhat Hanh.
+These come from my own personal experience and adaptation of practices from a variety of sources, the main one being the tradition of my teacher, Nobel Peace Prize nominee, scholar and Zen Master Thich Nhat Hanh.